xwmx/nb/README.md

 ```

 Note: Installing through `npm` only installs completion scripts.
-On Ubuntu and WSL, you can
+On Ubuntu and WSL, you can run `sudo nb env install` to install the
-run `nb env install` to install the optional dependencies.
+optional dependencies.

 ##### bpkg